Finland's relations and development cooperation in Mozambique

 In the previous programming period in 2016–2019, Finland concentrated on developing basic education, strengthening democracy development and good governance, and improving small farmers’ food security.

-Finland's development cooperation in the education sector
+Finland's development cooperation in education

 • Higher retention rates for girls